TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 We have learned about Extbase and Fluid in detail, but considered terms of consistence of the domain only marginally.
 Often we estimate that domain objects at all times retain consistent according to certain rules.
-This is not done automaticly, so it is rather important to define these rules explicitly.
-In the blog example for example we can make the folowing
+This is not done automatically, so it is rather important to define these rules explicitly.
+In the blog example for example we can make the following
 rules:

 * The field ``username`` and ``password`` of the